-An amalgamation of blues, rock, funk, soul and world music, Australian singer/ songwriter "Peter D. Harper" creates a heady mix of roots music through his creative use of the harmonica, and the haunting drone of the didgeridoo.
-By combining traditional and modern influences, borowing from Western and Aboriginal music, Harper has created a highly original take on the roots genre which many have labeled "World Blues".
+An amalgamation of blues, rock, soul and world music, multi award winning Australian singer/ songwriter "Peter D. Harper" creates a heady mix of roots music through his creative use of the harmonica, and the haunting drone of the didgeridoo.
+By combining traditional and modern influences, borrowing from Western and World music, Harper has created a highly original take on the roots genre which many have labeled "World Blues".
 His innovative use of electronic enhancement and feedback, breaks the traditional boundaries of the harmonica, giving his music its distinctive harmonics and effects.
 The powerful guitar sounds and the unique drone of the didgeridoo create raw yet eerie sonic textures, some how sounding primal and contemporary at the same time.
-No Depression Magazine,'s Rod Ames, adds that Harper " has written and arranged some of the most soulful blues rock filled music I have ever heard".
+No Depression Magazine,'s (USA) Rod Ames, adds that Harper " has written and arranged some of the most soulful blues rock filled music I have ever heard".
 Harper is backed by his incredible Detroit based band "Midwest Kind"

 Born in the United Kingdom, Harper’s musical journey began early, performing in brass bands playing the trumpet and euphonium.
-At the age of ten, his family moved half way round the world to Perth, Western Australia, and his father introduced Harper to the harp.
+At the age of ten, his family moved half way round the world to Perth, Western Australia, and his Grandfather introduced Harper to the harp.
 In Perth, one of the most isolated cities in the world, there was a thriving blues and folk scene.
 The blues had a rawness, an honesty and a passion of the soul which spoke to Harper deeply.
 Then, like every blues lover, Harper began his journey backwards to discover the deeper roots of the music.

 Prior to his introduction to American audiences, Harper released six albums to great acclaim in his homeland of Australia.
 Harper received a Gold Record for "Sailing Australia" (America's Cup Theme).
 Harper had the honor of backing Blues Legend "Muddy Waters" on harmonica for his West Australian tour.
 In 1994 he moved to Melbourne, Victoria and released his first album, "Tears of Ice"(New Market).
 This was followed by "Yesterday Is Over" in 1996 with his band Blue Devil and "Live At The Soup Kitchen" (recorded in Detroit) in 1997 as a soloist.
 In 2000, he released "Glass on The Stepping Stone" and "Live At St. Andrew’s" in 2002.
-In 2003 he released "Way Down Deep Inside", for which he received two harmonica awards and “Album of the Year” honor from US Magazine's "Guide to the Best of the Blues Harmonicas & Beyond".
+In 2003 he released "Way Down Deep Inside", for which he received two harmonica awards and “Album of the Year” honor from US Magazine's "Guide to the Best of the Blues Harmonicas & Beyond" USA.
 Over the years Harper has received multiple Australian Blues Awards for “Male Vocalist of the Year,” “Song of the Year,” and “Acoustic Artist of the Year.”(TREV).
 Harper was also invited to perform at a Royal Gala Performance for the Queen of England in Perth, Western Australia.

 His prolific recording career and memorable stage performances allowed Harper to take his music beyond Australia.
 He’s played in the USA, Canada, Germany, Austria, Switzerland, Singapore, the United Kingdom, Italy, Belgium and France.
 He first started performing in the United States in 1996, and has toured here regularly since.
 It was on one of these tours that he caught the attention of Blind Pig Records, which made him their first international signing.
 With a home at a U.S. label and growing appreciation for his music from American audiences, Harper made the permanent move to the U.S. His animated shows have been well received at blues festivals, world music festivals, and by fans of jam band music.Harper has become a huge favorite on the world wide festival scene with an average of 20 to 30 festivals and 200 club dates per year. .
 It was during one of these recent festival appearances that Chip Eagle, Publisher for Blues Revue/ Blueswax enthusiastically offered "Harper is the most exciting act on the live scene today".
 He was also invited to perform harmonica on stage several times with US super group- "Journey".